openego/eTraGo/doc/developer_notes.rst

 For the correct work-flow, please mind the
 `Dreissen Branching Model <https://nvie.com/posts/a-successful-git-branching-model/>`_

-3. Use the pip -e to install eTraGo directly from the cloned repository:
+3. Use the pip -e to install eTraGo directly from the cloned repository (Be sure having the pip version 18.1 installed since newer versions do not permit using dependency links!):

 .. code-block:: bash